 How Many Types of Flour are There to Make Polenta?

 Polenta variations depend on the types of flour and the addition of ingredients.
 By using the same cooking method and changing the type of flour, we can get different variations of the polenta recipe.

 Black polenta, yellow polenta, white polenta… There are many types of polenta that differ in many aspects, first of all, the color.
 Polenta colors come from the type of flour used to make this dish.

 Yellow corn flour is the one for classic polenta recipe.
 It can be coarsely ground (bramata in Italian) or very fine ground (fioretto), for a very refined polenta both in flavor and texture.

-Among the many types of flour for polenta there is buckwheat flour.
-Generally ground to medium-coarse grain it gives us a ” black” polenta, with a strong and very aromatic flavor.
-Buckwheat polenta goes well with very tasty meats and sausage.
+Among the many types of flour for polenta is buckwheat flour.
+Usually ground to a medium to coarse grain, it gives you a ” black” polenta, with a strong and very aromatic flavor.
+Buckwheat polenta goes well with very flavorful meats and sausages.

 White corn flour (in Italian Biancoperla flour) is the most delicate.
 It comes from the grinding of a variety of white corn, with large grains and pearly color, with a sweet and light flavor.
 This type of flour for polenta is recognized as a typical Venetian product, often accompanied with fish or for sweet recipes.

-The slices should be about half an inch thick. make small squares or rectangles or large matches, as if they were potatoes to be fried.
-Finally fry in plenty of oil.
+The slices should be about half an inch thick.
+Make small squares or rectangles or large matches, as if they were potatoes to be fried.
+Finally fry in plenty of vegetable oil.